ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Examples of components managed by the memory controller:

-- [Shared cache](../../concepts/glossary.md#shared-cache): stores recently accessed data pages read from Blob Storage to reduce disk I/O and accelerate data retrieval.
+- [Shared cache](../../concepts/glossary.md#shared-cache): stores recently accessed data pages read from [distributed storage](../../concepts/glossary.md#distributed-storage) to reduce disk I/O and accelerate data retrieval.
-- [MemTable](../../concepts/glossary.md#memtable): holds data that has not yet been flushed to SST.
+- [MemTable](../../concepts/glossary.md#memtable): holds data that has not yet been flushed to [SST](../../concepts/glossary.md#sst).
 - [KQP](../../concepts/glossary.md#kqp): stores intermediate query results.
-- Allocator Caches: keeps memory blocks which have been released but not yet returned to the operating system.
+- Allocator caches: keep memory blocks that have been released but not yet returned to the operating system.

 Memory limits can be configured to control overall memory usage, ensuring the database operates efficiently within the available resources.